CLNEulalia/Express-Mongoose/readme.md

 Take 10 minutes to review the Express application as it stands.
 As you're going through it, do the following...

-### 1. MVC Chart
+### MVC Chart

 As you're reviewing the app, try to fill in the blanks in the below Rails-to-Express MVC table.
-Your job here is to find the ME(A)N equivalents of components in a Rails application.
+Your job here is to find the Mongoose / Express equivalents of each component in a Rails application.
 Keep in mind, the answers for many of these are portions of files rather than entire files themselves.

 |                       | Rails                      | Express |
 |-----------------------|----------------------------|---------|